History of Goa: Vijayanagara Empire (14th century to 15th)

-In 1370, the Vijayanagara Empire had reconquered Goa.
+In 1370, the Vijayanagara Empire reconquered Goa.
 Vijayanagara was a resurgent Hindu state controlling much of south India; its capital was located at modern day Hampi, in Karnataka.
 The Vijayanagara rulers then held Goa for nearly a century.
 During that time its harbours were important ports of arrival for Arabian horses destined for the Vijayanagara cavalry.

-Bijapur Sultanate (1492-1510)
+Bijapur Sultanate (1492–1510)

 In 1492, Goa became a part of Adil Shah's Bijapur Sultanate, which established Goa Velha as its second capital.
 The former Secretariat building in Panaji is a former Adil Shahi palace.
 It functioned for the Portuguese as the official residence of their Viceroys.